-SERS-based assays a simple and convenient method to monitor glucose levelsApril 9th, 2014 in Medical research /
+SERS-based assays a simple and convenient method to monitor glucose levelsApril 9, 2014 in Medicine & Health / Medical research

 Diabetes is a major health problem that affects 371 million people worldwide, and a high blood glucose level is one of many complications associated with diabetes and pre-diabetes.
 Malini Olivo at the A*STAR Singapore Bioimaging Consortium and co-workers have now developed a highly sensitive and specific surface-enhanced Raman scattering (SERS)-based assay to detect glucose in urine.